elastic/elasticsearch-js/test/integration/tap/README.md

   1. Runs the assertions
   1. Repeat!

-Inside the `index.js` file, you will find the connection, cloning, reading and parsing part of the test, while inside the `test-runner-js` file you will find the function to handle the assertions.
-Inside `test-runner-js`, we use a [queue](https://github.com/delvedor/workq) to be sure that everything is run in the correct order.
+Inside the `index.js` file, you will find the connection, cloning, reading and parsing part of the test, while inside the `test-runner.js` file you will find the function to handle the assertions.
+Inside `test-runner.js`, we use a [queue](https://github.com/delvedor/workq) to be sure that everything is run in the correct order.

 Checkout the [rest-api-spec readme](https://github.com/elastic/elasticsearch/blob/master/rest-api-spec/src/main/resources/rest-api-spec/test/README.asciidoc) if you want to know more about how the assertions work.